spigotdesign/Infusion/docs/gitignore.md

 !wp-content/themes/
 !wp-content/mu-plugins/

-#Ignore everything in the "plugins" directory, except the plugins you
+# Ignore everything in the "plugins" directory, except the plugins you
 # specify (see the commented-out examples for hints on how to do this.)
 wp-content/plugins/*
 # !wp-content/plugins/my-single-file-plugin.php
 # !wp-content/plugins/my-directory-plugin/

-# gnore everything in the "themes" directory, except the themes you
+# Ignore everything in the "themes" directory, except the themes you
 # specify (see the commented-out example for a hint on how to do this.)
 wp-content/themes/*
 !wp-content/themes/infusion

 # Ignore Node files
-nod_modules
+node_modules

-# Ignore extra files
+# Ignore cache files
-sitemap.xml
-sitemap.xml.gz
 .sass-cache

+# Ignore OS X files
 .DS_Store